Exit 173 to Exit 218 / 45 miles eastbound

 What the route looks like

-From Exit 71 in Broadview Heights, you head east.
-The first interchange is Exit 64 at Twinsburg / Macedonia (SR-91), serving the Hudson and Twinsburg suburbs.
-Then Exit 59 at Streetsboro (SR-14 / SR-303), and Exit 52 at Ravenna (SR-14).
-Through the Brookfield service plaza area the Turnpike runs through gently rolling Portage County farmland.
+From Exit 173, you head east.
+The first interchange is Exit 180 (SR-8, the Akron interchange, serving Hudson and Cuyahoga Falls).
+Then Exit 187 at Streetsboro (SR-14 / I-480) and Exit 193 at Ravenna (SR-44).
+Past the Brady's Leap / Portage service plazas the Turnpike runs through gently rolling Portage County farmland.

 Free alternative: I-76 to I-680

-The free alternative for Cleveland to Youngstown is I-271 south to I-76 east, then I-680 into Youngstown.
-The route is about 65 miles versus the Turnpike's 58, runs through the Akron metro area (where I-76 has 65 mph stretches and rush-hour congestion can add 10-20 minutes), and exits at I-680 to enter Youngstown from the south.
-Total drive time is typically 1 hour 5 minutes to 1 hour 20 minutes versus the Turnpike's 50 minutes.
+The free alternative for Cleveland to Youngstown is I-77 or I-271 south to I-76 east through Akron, then I-680 into Youngstown.
+The route runs through the Akron metro area, where I-76 has lower-limit stretches and rush-hour congestion can add 10-20 minutes.
+Outside rush hour it is competitive; during the working day the Turnpike is typically 10-20 minutes quicker and far more predictable.

 For non-rush-hour travel the time difference is small enough that some drivers take I-76 to avoid the toll.
 For business travel during the working day, the Turnpike's consistency (no Akron rush-hour gamble, no construction surprises, predictable 70 mph throughout) is the usual choice.